 Always eat a breakfast that includes some protein (eg. Greek yogurt, eggs, milk, cottage cheese).
 Not only is there literature to support the fact that a protein-rich breakfast wards off unhealthy snacking later in the day, but eating breakfast also kick starts your metabolic rate, gives you energy and will likely set your eating day on the right track.
 Eating every 3-4 hours thereafter will help to keep your blood sugar level stable and will help with your decision-making capabilities (specifically about food) later on at the party or dinner.
 Having a snack such as veggie sticks with hummus, greek yogurt and an apple or a glass of milk prior to a party or dinner will help you to feel more in control once you get there.
 You’ll also be more mindful with your choices and the amount that you eat.

-I get the logic behind this one: take a bit of everything so that you don’t over-indulge on one thing…or or something like that.
+I get the logic behind this one: take a bit of everything so that you don’t over-indulge on one thing…or something like that.
 But, there’s also a dark side to having a lot of variety in front of you.
 Much the same as standing in front of a giant buffet table with hundreds of yummy foods staring back at you, having dozens of little samplings of foods on your plate will almost always lead you to overeat.
-There have been numerous studies across all age groups proving that more food variety leads to increased consumption (this is why having more variety on your picky eater’s plate often helps them to eat more), therefore, more choices on your plate at a party will likely result in more calories eaten overall.
-Instead, become a picky eater at holiday events.
-Only choose those foods that you know you love (in small but satisfying portions) and leave the rest.
-When it comes to healthier fair such as vegetables, take the opposite approach (serve yourself lots of variety here), which will help you eat more.
+There have been numerous studies across all age groups proving that more food variety leads to increased consumption (this is why having more variety on your picky eater’s plate often helps them to eat more), therefore, more choices on your plate at a party will likely result in eating past the point of comfortable fullness.

 Don’t plan to restrict later–you’re only setting yourself up for being uncomfortably full and feel an immense amount of regret.
 Instead, trust your body to be your guide.
 I often eat a bit more than usual on Christmas Day (probably due to more variety, being around friends and family, celebrating etc.), but then usually end up eating less over the next couple of days (sub-consciously).
 I don’t restrict myself, but rather listen to my natural hunger cues and honour them.
 If you really tune in to your internal hunger cues (and shut out external cues as best as you can), you’ll eat the appropriate amount for you and it will all even out over the week.